OpenVisualCloud/Media-Transport-Library/doc/external_frame.md

 #### 2.3.3 dynamic frames - no convert mode

-(the same usage as raw video api 3.3.2)
+(the same usage as raw video API 3.3.2)
 implement and set query_ext_frame callback and set incomplete frame flag

 ```c